JiaJiaJiang/js-obj-rpc/README.md

     * ArrayBuffer
     * any view of ArrayBuffer
     * anything that can be serialized to json
-* callback : the function for receiving result returned from remote,args *note:all binary data sent to remote will be received as an `Uint8Array`*
+* callback : the function for receiving result returned from remote *Note: All binary data sent to remote will be received as an `Uint8Array`*
 * opt : an object contains following value
-    * requireResponse : boolean. set if the request require a response from server.defaults to true
+    * requireResponse : boolean.
+Set if the request require a response from server.
+Defaults to true.
     * timeout : set the timeout for the request,defaults to 30000 ms

 returns `Response` instance